Are you looking for a noisy toy for your rabbit to play with?

 Overall

-These tunnels transform a room for your bunny to play in and can be neatly packed away when not needed.
+These toys are great fun and value for money.
+Three-way tunnel toys transform a room for your rabbit to play in and can be neatly packed afterwards.

 Mess: No mess!